OIC Attorney located in Bethesda, Maryland

 Proration of Expenses?

 To get help settling outstanding IRS tax debt, or to see if an Offer in Compromise is right for you, schedule a free consultation with the trusted attorneys at JDKatz.
-Contact us by either filling out the consultation request form on the right side of this page or calling one of our offices.
+Contact us by either filling out the consultation request form or calling one of our offices to receive the help and representation you need.